REVENGE977/NewsBot/README.md

 Any contributions are welcome!
 Currently, these are the main issues with this repo:
 * No proper error handling in places
 * Non-OOP sections of the codebase
-* Inconsistency accross files and functions
+* Inconsistency across files and functions

 ### Have a suggestion or question?
 We're open to suggestions and questions!
 Please send your message to